Dear reader of ADxS.org, please excuse the disruption.

 CRH acts on the CRH receptors CRFR1 and CRFR2.
 A permanently excessive release of CRH and/or corticosteroids (cortisol) also leads to a reduction in these receptors (downregulation).
 This means that in addition to the permanently increased excitatory effect of CRH, there is also reduced inhibition due to the regression of the corticosteroid receptors.
 This leads to increased non-specific psychophysiological excitability.21

 Severe stress completely abolishes the usual enhancing effect of CRF on DA release in the NAc for at least 90 days.
-This may be the biological substrate for the fact that traumatic or chronic stress can promote the onset of major depression, in which an acute stressor is no longer perceived as motivating but as an insurmountable obstacle.
+This could be the biological substrate for the fact that traumatic or chronic stress can promote the onset of severe depression, in which an acute stressor is no longer perceived as motivating but as an insurmountable obstacle.
 Both CRH and DA regulate the emotional response to acute stressors.22 A loss of CRF regulation of DA release is accompanied by a switch in the response to CRH from appetitive to aversive23.

 2.1.3.
 Neurotoxic effects of stress hormones in chronic stress